 - Text updates about how you have found joy and inspire others to do the same.

-- Show you are there to help by putting yourself on the Help Map on Nextdoor.
+- Show you are there to help by putting yourself on the Nextdoor Help Map.

-- Leave a gift card in the mailbox/on the trashcan/on your porch for the postal, trash and delivery workers keeping our communities running — just make sure it is clearly marked for them so they have no question about taking it!
+- Leave a gift card in the mailbox/on the trashcan/on your porch for the postal, trash and delivery workers who are still keeping our communities running — just make sure it is clearly marked for them so they have no question about taking it!

 - Make homemade thank you signs to frontline workers (healthcare, grocery, transportation, etc.) and secure them in your yard and or windows.